 Implications for the literature.
-The moderate sensitivity of the estimated relationship between ethnic diversity and trust to controlling for other diversity predictors suggests that one must exercise caution in testing different (sub)mechanisms linking diversity and trust by simultaneously including different diversity measures (Schaeffer 2013; Koopmans & Schaeffer 2015; Dinesen & Sønderskov 2015).
+The moderate sensitivity of the estimated relationship between ethnic diversity and trust to controlling for other diversity predictors suggests that one must exercise caution in testing different (sub)mechanisms linking diversity and trust by simultaneously including different diversity measures (Schaeffer 2013, Dinesen & Sønderskov 2015, Koopmans & Schaeffer 2015).
 The fruitfulness of this approach ultimately depends on the ability to empirically distinguish between the corresponding indicators in a given setting.
-This also has subtle, but important implications for the intersection between concept use-using a narrow versus a broad conception of ethnic diversity (i.e. ethnic fragmentation per se or various)
+Further, this insight also has subtle but important implications for the intersection between concept use and statistical modeling.
+As highlighted above, ethnic diversity may be conceptualized narrowly (i.e., ethnic fragmentation per se) or more broadly (ethnic composition in a wider sense).
+Using the narrow conception of diversity, one would be interested in distinguishing the specific effect of ethnic fragmentation from other aspects of the ethnic composition, including ethnic concentration, etc.

-aspects of ethnic composition more broadly understood)-and statistical modeling.
-Using the narrow conception of diversity, one would be interested in separating out the specific effect of ethnic fragmentation from other aspects of the ethnic composition, including ethnic concentration etc. Yet, this can be challenging in practice as the various aspects of ethnic composition are often highly correlated empirically, and therefore bound to explain less of the variance in social trust on their own, which could in turn lead to a faulty conclusion of absence of a relationship between ethnic diversity and trust (or at least an underestimation of it).
+Yet, this can be challenging in practice as the various aspects of ethnic composition are often highly correlated empirically, and therefore bound to explain less of the variance in social trust on their own.
+This could in turn lead to a faulty conclusion of absence of a relationship between ethnic diversity and trust (or at least an underestimation of it).

 Empirical illustrations.
-Several studies have pointed out the high correlation between different indicators of ethnic diversity (broadly conceived) (Koopmans & Schaeffer 2015; Dinesen & Sønderskov 2015), and Schaeffer (2013) shows that only under rather specific conditions can they be disentangled statistically.
-Results from the US illustrate the potential consequences of including several diversity measures simultaneously.
-Alesina & La Ferrara (2002) find that when including measures of racial and ethnic fragmentation, respectively, separately in bi- and multivariate models of generalized social trust, they both display the expected negative relationship.
-However, when included simultaneously, the coefficient on ethnic fragmentation switches signs-a likely indication of collinearity (they are correlated at 0.56 according to Alesina & Ferrara (2000)).
-This shows that interpreting the effect of one specific diversity measure in isolation, when including several measures simultaneously, may lead to biased conclusions of the role of diversity for trust.
-This is relevant for the study by Abascal & Baldassari (2015), which reanalyzes the data on which Putnam's (2007) controversial results were based.
-In bivariate models, they replicate the negative relationship between ethnic fragmentation at the census tract level and various forms of trust, but in multivariate models, controlling for, inter alia, concentration of whites and concentration of US citizens (presumably roughly the inverse of the share of immigrants) at the census tract level (Putnam himself includes only the latter), this relationship is no longer significant.
+Several studies have pointed out the high correlation between different indicators of ethnic diversity (broadly conceived) (Dinesen & Sønderskov 2015, Koopmans & Schaeffer 2015), and Schaeffer (2013) shows that only under rather specific conditions can they be disentangled statistically.
+Results from the United States illustrate the potential consequences of including several diversity measures simultaneously.
+Alesina & La Ferrara (2002) find that when including measures of racial and ethnic fragmentation separately in bi- and multivariate models of generalized social trust, respectively, they both display the expected negative relationship.
+However, when included simultaneously, the coefficient on ethnic fragmentation switches signs-a likely indication of collinearity [they are correlated at 0.56 according to Alesina & La Ferrara (2000)].
+This shows that interpreting the effect of one specific diversity measure in isolation, when including several measures simultaneously, may lead to biased conclusions about the consequences of diversity for trust.

+This is relevant for the study by Abascal & Baldassarri (2015), which reanalyzes the data on which Putnam's (2007) controversial results were based.
+In bivariate models, they replicate the negative relationship between ethnic fragmentation at the census tract level and various forms of trust.
+However, in multivariate models, controlling for, inter alia, concentration of whites and concentration of US citizens (presumably roughly the inverse of the share of immigrants) at the census tract level (Putnam himself includes only the latter), they find that this relationship is no longer significant.
 Given that both concentration measures are presumably highly correlated with ethnic fragmentation, this may explain its loss of significance.
 Further, in some (more parsimonious) analyses, the concentrations of whites and of US citizens are significantly positively correlated with various forms of social trust, and given that they both fall within the broader conception of ethnic diversity as argued above, it is open to interpretation to what extent these results debunk Putnam's findings broadly understood.
-A sequential building of statistical analyses, examining the internal correlation between various measures of ethnic composition, introducing them separately and, subsequently, simultaneously, in models of social trust, would be helpful in this regard.
+A sequential building of statistical analyses, first introducing various measures of ethnic composition separately and then simultaneously, would be helpful to gauge the consequences of their internal correlation for their relationship with social trust.